UWCS/uwcs-dextre/README.md

 ```

 Run these to create the basic site structure:
+**This block doesnt work any more.
+New version will be written once site structure is decided upon**
 ```python
 from wagtail.wagtailcore.models import Page, Site from blog.models import HomePage, AboutPage